Hritik14/dns-rebind/README.md

 ```

 ## Steps to reproduce
-Send victim to the hosted server address, here rebind.mysite.xyz
+- Send victim to the hosted server address, here rebind.mysite.xyz
-Goto DNS Settings and point rebind.mysite.xyz to internal IP, say 192.168.1.1
+- Goto DNS Settings and point rebind.mysite.xyz to internal IP, say 192.168.1.1
-`watch ls -lt logcat.log`
+- `watch ls -lt logcat.log`
-You will soon start getting files in logcat.log directory, that is the content of internal IP.
+- You will soon start getting files in logcat.log directory, that is the content of internal IP.
-After you start getting files, edit `logcat.py` and use the `inject` var to inject JS
+- After you start getting files, edit `logcat.py` and use the `inject` var to inject JS
-You can inject builtin `navigate(_url_, _method_, _data_)` to navigate to different page.
+- You can inject builtin `navigate(_url_, _method_, _data_)` to navigate to different page.
-run `bash uniq_files logcat.log` to get all the uniquely fetched files
+- Run `bash uniq_files logcat.log` to get all the uniquely fetched files
-In the end, make sure to clean the logcat.log directory using `rm -f logcat.log/*` to save disk space.
+- In the end, make sure to clean the logcat.log directory using `rm -f logcat.log/*` to save disk space.